stocchi/speedrun-notes/black/README.md

 	- (right) Bite: 5(6) TODO: check this
 - TD {8} / TK [1/16]
 	- {5} if dmgd

+*exiting cave, all the way down until mid street, then right*

+*optimal movement until cheren cutscene*

+*run right until first row of trees 1 tile away from you, down then right at candy. run left to get lv13 pidove, tackle then throw heal balls*

+*after pidove, walk 1 step then run all the way*

+*repel+pc depositing+right left in the house touching both NPCs gives exactly 0 steps right before exiting*

 #### Nacrene City:
 - (EXTENDED) Buy: